ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 Terraform is used to deploy the VMs for bootstrap, control-plane nodes, and compute nodes.
 Terraform operates as follows:

-* terraform init - initializes the terraform plug-ins and modules.
+* `terraform init` - initializes the Terraform plug-ins and modules.
-* terraform plan - performs a dry run on the templates, ensuring it can connect to the vCenter.
+* `terraform plan` - completes a dry run on the templates, ensuring it can connect to the vCenter.
-* terraform apply - runs the templates.
+* `terraform apply` - runs the templates.
 The auto-approve switch can be added so that confirmation of each deployment is not required.

 After Terraform provisions the VMs, the OpenShift cluster bootstraps itself:

-1. The bootstrap node boots and starts hosting the remote resources that are required for the control-plane to boot.
+1. The bootstrap node starts and begins hosting the remote resources that are required for the control-plane to start.
-2. The control-plane nodes fetch the remote resources from the bootstrap node and finish booting.
+2. The control-plane nodes fetch the remote resources from the bootstrap node and finish starting.
 3. The control-plane nodes use the bootstrap node to form an etcd cluster.
 4. The bootstrap node starts a temporary Kubernetes control plane by using the new etcd cluster.
 5. The temporary control plane schedules the production control plane to the control-plane nodes.